-The character and skills of which this speaks are inextricably linked to the IB Learner Profile.
-This comprises ten attributes and responsibilities which go beyond academic success, and help students to meet the aims of the IB programme: to develop internationally minded people with a shared commitment to building a better, more peaceful, world.
+The character and skills described in the GWA Mission Statement are inextricably linked to the IB Learner Profile.
+This comprises ten attributes beyond just academic success, and help students to meet the aims of the IB programme: to develop internationally minded people with a shared commitment to building a better, more peaceful, world.

-All GWA students are expected to strive to follow the IB Learner Profile.
+All GWA students are expected to exemplify the ten attributes of the IB Learner Profile.
 In doing so, students learn to respect themselves, others, and the world around them.
 The profile aims to develop learners who are: